shobrook/syntaxis/README.md

 #### `get_freq_map(nodes=[], skip=[]) -> Dict[str, int]`

 Returns a dictionary mapping node types to their frequency of occurence in the AST. `nodes` is a list of nodes to retrieve, and the `skip` parameter is a list of subtrees to skip in the traversal.
-Both are optional, and by default, `get_freq_map()` will return a dictionary containing all node types in the tree and their frequences.
+Both are optional, and by default, `get_freq_map()` will return a dictionary containing all node types in the tree and their frequencies.

-For example, the following code counts the number of `while` and `for` loops used in your AST.
+For example, the following code counts the number of `while` and `for` loops present in your AST.

 ```python
 loop_counts = your_harvester.get_freq_map(nodes=[ast.While, ast.For])